Skip to main content

 Additional Resources

-As part of the regulatory framework, the BCER is developing application guidance materials to support proponents of renewable energy projects in British Columbia.
-Further information for proponents can be found here
+As part of the regulatory framework, the BCER is developing application guidance materials to support proponents of renewable energy projects in B.C.
+Further information for proponents can be found here.

 This presentation provides a brief introduction to who we are and what we do.
 It describes our single-window approach to regulating a variety of energy resource activities, including our new roles in relation to transmission lines and renewable resources, such as wind and solar.